onggieoi/DeepLearning-VS/Documment/Chapter2/README.md

 Conversely, an image may be passed to the `write` method of the `VideoWriter` class, which appends the image to a file in `VideoWriter`.

+The arguments to the constructor of the VideoWriter class deserve special attention.
+A video's filename must be specified.
+Any preexisting file with this name is overwritten.
+A video codec must also be specified.
+The available codecs may vary from system to system.
+- 0: This option is an uncompressed raw video file.
+The file extension should be .avi.
+- cv2.VideoWriter_fourcc('I','4','2','0'): This option is an
+uncompressed YUV encoding, 4:2:0 chroma subsampled.
+This encoding is widely compatible but produces large files.
+The file extension should be .avi.
+- cv2.VideoWriter_fourcc('P','I','M','1'): This option is MPEG-1.
+The
+file extension should be .avi.
+- cv2.VideoWriter_fourcc('X','V','I','D'): This option is a relatively old MPEG-4 encoding.
+It is a good option if you want to limit the size of the resulting video.
+The file extension should be .avi.
+- cv2.VideoWriter_fourcc('M','P','4','V'): This option is another
+relatively old MPEG-4 encoding.
+It is a good option if you want to limit the size of the resulting video.
+The file extension should be .mp4.
+- cv2.VideoWriter_fourcc('X','2','6','4'): This option is a relatively new MPEG-4 encoding.
+It may be the best option if you want to limit the size of the resulting video.
+The file extension should be .mp4.
+- cv2.VideoWriter_fourcc('T','H','E','O'): This option is Ogg Vorbis.
+The file extension should be .ogv.
+- cv2.VideoWriter_fourcc('F','L','V','1'): This option is a Flash video.
+The file extension should be .flv.

+## Capturing camera frames
+A stream of camera frames is represented by a VideoCapture object too.
+Construct a VideoCapture object by passing the camera's device index instead of a video's filename

+Unfortunately, in most cases, the get method of VideoCapture does not return an accurate value for the camera's frame rate; it typically returns 0
+> "Value 0 is returned when querying a property that is not supported by the backend used by the VideoCapture instance.

+VideoCapture -> API Backend -> Operating System -> Device Driver -> Device Hardware

+To avoid trying to retrieve frames from a VideoCapture object that was not opened correctly, you may want to first call the VideoCapture.isOpened method, which returns a Boolean.

+The read method is inappropriate when we need to synchronize either a set of cameras or a multihead camera such as a stereo camera.
+Then, we use the grab and retrieve methods instead.

+## Displaying an image in a window
+This can be done with the `imshow` function. in OpenCV, the window is drawn (or re-drawn) only when call another function, `waitKey`.
+The latter function pumps the window's event queue (allowing various events such as drawing to be handled), and it returns the keycode of any key that the user may have typed within a specified timeout.
+To some extent, this rudimentary design simplifies the task of developing demos that use video or webcam input; at least the developer has manual control over the capture and display of new frames.

+## Displaying camera frames in a window
+OpenCV allows named windows to be created, redrawn, and destroyed using the `namedWindow`, `imshow`, and `destroyWindow` functions.
+Also, any window may capture keyboard input via the `waitKey` function and mouse input via the `setMouseCallback` function.

+The mouse callback passed to `setMouseCallback` should take five arguments
+- cv2.EVENT_MOUSEMOVE: This event refers to mouse movement.
+- cv2.EVENT_LBUTTONDOWN: This event refers to the left button going down when it is pressed.
+- cv2.EVENT_RBUTTONDOWN: This event refers to the right button going down when it is pressed.
+- cv2.EVENT_MBUTTONDOWN: This event refers to the middle button going down when it is pressed.
+- cv2.EVENT_LBUTTONUP: This event refers to the left button coming back up when it is released.
+- cv2.EVENT_RBUTTONUP: This event refers to the right button coming back up when it is released.
+- cv2.EVENT_MBUTTONUP: This event refers to the middle button coming back up when it is released.
+- cv2.EVENT_LBUTTONDBLCLK: This event refers to the left button being doubleclicked.
+- cv2.EVENT_RBUTTONDBLCLK: This event refers to the right button being doubleclicked.
+- cv2.EVENT_MBUTTONDBLCLK: This event refers to the middle button being double-clicked.

+The mouse callback's flags argument may be some bitwise combination of the following events:
+- cv2.EVENT_FLAG_LBUTTON: This event refers to the left button being pressed.
+- cv2.EVENT_FLAG_RBUTTON: This event refers to the right button being pressed.
+- cv2.EVENT_FLAG_MBUTTON: This event refers to the middle button being pressed.
+- cv2.EVENT_FLAG_CTRLKEY: This event refers to the Ctrl key being pressed.
+- cv2.EVENT_FLAG_SHIFTKEY: This event refers to the Shift key being pressed.
+- cv2.EVENT_FLAG_ALTKEY: This event refers to the Alt key being pressed.